Weekly bulletin 11 December 2023

 Image of the week

 The housing market has picked up this winter and housing prices are rising again.
 Despite limited access to credit, the number of first-time buyers is up by 40% between the second and third quarters and they went from 26% of all buyers to 33%.
 This is similar to pandemic figures, when interest rates were at their lowest, allowing more people to enter the housing market.
-Various factors are at play here, such as easier access to participation loans following the relaxation of conditions for such loans in the third quarter.
-Participation loans are designed to assist first-time buyers into the market.
+Various factors are at play here, such as easier access to equity loans following the relaxation of conditions for such loans in the third quarter.
+Equity loans are designed to assist first-time buyers into the market.
 Public debate about an impending housing shortage and price increases may also fuel demand.
 A more positive attitude towards inflation-indexed loans and their increasing popularity may be an influencing factor - inflation-indexed borrowing has increased greatly in recent months.

 Highlights of the previous week